History of the Big Bang theory: Early 20th century scientific developments

 Observationally, in the 1910s, Vesto Slipher and later, Carl Wilhelm Wirtz, determined that most spiral nebulae (now called spiral galaxies) were receding from Earth.
 Slipher used spectroscopy to investigate the rotation periods of planets, the composition of planetary atmospheres, and was the first to observe the radial velocities of galaxies.
 Wirtz observed a systematic redshift of nebulae, which was difficult to interpret in terms of a cosmology in which the universe is filled more or less uniformly with stars and nebulae.
 They were not aware of the cosmological implications, nor that the supposed nebulae were actually galaxies outside our own Milky Way.

 Also in that decade, Albert Einstein's theory of general relativity was found to admit no static cosmological solutions, given the basic assumptions of cosmology described in the Big Bang's theoretical underpinnings.
 The universe (i.e., the space-time metric) was described by a metric tensor that was either expanding or shrinking (i.e., was not constant or invariant).
 This result, coming from an evaluation of the field equations of the general theory, at first led Einstein himself to consider that his formulation of the field equations of the general theory may be in error, and he tried to correct it by adding a cosmological constant.
 This constant would restore to the general theory's description of space-time an invariant metric tensor for the fabric of space/existence.
 The first person to seriously apply general relativity to cosmology without the stabilizing cosmological constant was Alexander Friedmann.
 Friedmann derived the expanding-universe solution to general relativity field equations in 1922.
 Friedmann's 1924 papers included "Über die Möglichkeit einer Welt mit konstanter negativer Krümmung des Raumes" (About the possibility of a world with constant negative curvature) which was published by the Berlin Academy of Sciences on 7 January 1924.
 Friedmann's equations describe the Friedmann–Lemaitre–Robertson–Walker universe.

 In 1927, the Belgian physicist Georges Lemaitre proposed an expanding model for the universe to explain the observed redshifts of spiral nebulae, and calculated the Hubble law.
 He based his theory on the work of Einstein and De Sitter, and independently derived Friedmann's equations for an expanding universe.
-Also, the red shifts themselves were not constant, but varied in such manner as to lead to the conclusion that there was a definite relationship between amount of red-shift of nebulae, and their distance from observers.
+Also, the redshifts themselves were not constant, but varied in such a manner as to lead to the conclusion that there was a definite relationship between the amount of redshift of nebulae and their distance from observers.